privacy-scaling-explorations/zkevm-docs/src/design/recursion.md

 In our case, we have split ZKEVM into different pieces, with some dependency relation in between.

-Fortunately, the dependency relation currently is always being like: One verified circuit serves self as a lookup table for another.
+Fortunately, the dependency relation currently is always being like: One verified circuit serves itself as a lookup table for another.
 For example, once State circuit is verified to satasify its own relation, then we can synthesize its columns to be a lookup table for EVM circuit to do random access.

-Serving self as a lookup table only needs to pass a single thing, that is the table commitment(s) (random linearly combined or not).
-And the difference between fixed table and such verified private table is: The former is built when setup so is already trusted, the latter is verified for each proof instance and is trusted as long as the relation is well-defined.
+Serving self as a lookup table only needs to pass a single check, that is the table commitment(s) (random linearly combined or not).
+And the difference between fixed table and such verified private table is: The former is built when setup so it is already trusted, the latter is verified for each proof instance and is trusted as long as the relation is well-defined.

 So, if a single recursive circuit can't aggregate all different circuits in ZKEVM, we can incrementally aggregate them, and only expose the verified private table's commitment(s) as public input, for next proofs' aggregation.